oslo-project/crypto/docs/pages/examples/ecdsa.md

 ---
-title: "Verify ECDSA"
+title: "Verify ECDSA signatures"
 ---

-# Verify ECDSA
+# Verify ECDSA signatures

 Oslo provides a low-level API for verifying ECDSA signatures.
 While it should be fine for most cases, APIs are NOT constant time (hence only we only provide verification).